On the streets of a Colorado city, pregnant migrants struggle to survive

 The problem is, Herrera hasn’t told her family back in Venezuela how she spends her time.
 “They think I’m fixing up homes and selling chocolate and flowers,” she says.
 “I’m living a lie.”

-When her daughter calls in the middle of the day, she’s sure not to answer and only picks up after 6 p.m.
-“They think I’m doing so well, they expect me to send money,” she says.
-And Herrera has complied, sending $100 a week to help her sister pay rent and buy food for her daughter.

 Finally, her sister and daughter are waiting across the border in Mexico.
-When we come to the U.S., her sister asks, could we fly to Denver?
+When we come to America, her sister asks, could we fly to Denver?
 The tickets are $600.

-She has to come clean.
-She doesn’t have the money.
-She lives day to day.
-The American Dream hasn’t happened for Ivanni Herrera — at least, not yet.
+Herrera has to come clean.
 Life is far more difficult than she has let on.

 She texts back: